bdolewski/BDFadingScrollView/README.md

 ##### fadeLeadingEdge

 Fade leading edge of fade axis.
-Default is YES.
+Default is `true`.

 ##### fadeTrailingEdge

 Fade trailing edge of fade axis.
-Default is YES.
+Default is `true`.

 ##### fadeSize

 Size of gradient.
-Default is 30.
+Default is `30`.

 ##### fadeDuration

 Duration of fade in & out.
-Default is 0.3 seconds.
+Default is `0.3` seconds.

 ##### maskScrollBars

-Default is YES.
+Default is `true`.
 Scroll bars are masked so they don't fade with the scroll view content.
-Set to NO to fade out the scroll bars along with the content.
+Set to `false` to fade out the scroll bars along with the content.

 ## Installation